 Looking to buy an apartment in Colombia?

 Some people, especially retirees, are looking to move to Colombia indefinitely.
-I don’t have any expertise or experience in real estate in Colombia…but I know someone who’s been working in Colombian real estate for years!
-Contact me if you would like me to pass on their contact deteails
+I have contacts in Colombia who have been working in Colombian real estate for years.
+Contact me if you would like me to pass on their contact details.

 *My link to Airbnb is a referral link, which means that if you don’t already have an Airbnb account, and you then click on my link, sign up and make a booking, both you and I will get some free Airbnb credit 🙂 (the amount varies).
 This would be useful for me, as I use Airbnb quite often in my travels, and hopefully useful for you too!

 ** If you use my referral link to click through to Guest to Guest and then register and set up an account, I can get up to 125 free Guest Points, which will help reduce my costs on future trips!